Diamond Education

 Cushion Cut Diamond Ring: Carat Size Guide

-The cushion cut wears generously across carat sizes, its large facets and soft outline create a visually warm presence at every weight.
+The cushion cut wears generously across carat sizes - its large facets and soft outline create a visually warm presence at every weight.

-1 carat cushion cut diamond ring - A 1 carat cushion has meaningful presence.
+1 carat cushion cut diamond ring - A 1 carat cushion has a meaningful presence.
 The soft corners and large facets give it a visual warmth that a 1 carat round brilliant, while equally sized, doesn't quite replicate.

 2 carat cushion cut diamond ring - The most popular carat size for cushion cut engagement rings.
 At 2 carats, the large facets produce a deep, rich sparkle that's impossible to miss.